Buying a quality tie.

-Everyone wants it but many do not know what to look for.
+Everyone wants one but many do not know what to look for..

 Although neckties proportionally make up a small component to a man’s wardrobe, they are statement piece that attract more than their fair share of attention.